HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/README.md

 Current Features:
 * 94 obtainable cards
-* 6 starter decks for Kaycee's Mod
+* 8 starter decks for Kaycee's Mod
 * 8 challenges/cheats
-* 1 custom choice node
+* 2 custom choice nodes
 * 4 custom bosses
 * And a few combat events!

 ## ⚙️ Dependencies
 * BepInEx-BepInExPack_Inscryption v5.4.1902
-* API_dev-API v2.7.1
+* API_dev-API v2.7.4
 * Infiniscryption-Spell_Card_Toolkit-2.0.0
 * WhistleWind-WhistleWind_Abnormal_Sigils-1.0.0

-## ‼️ IMPORTANT NOTICE ‼️
+## ‼️ IMPORTANT 2.0 NOTICES ‼️
 With the 2.0 release, this mod's abilities have been split off into their own mod which you will need to download as well.
 This mod now also requires Infiniscryption's Spell Card Toolkit, so be sure to get both!

+The config file has also been reformatted, so any changes you've made to it will need to be carried over.

 ## 🩹 Known Bugs and Issues
 ### Custom Boss Challenges